Nebuchadnezzar in the Bible

 Exact Match

-In his days, Nebuchadnezzar king of Babylon came up [because] Jehoiakim had become his servant [for] three years; then he turned and rebelled against him.
+In his days Nebuchadnezzar king of Babylon came up, and Jehoiakim was his servant three years; then he turned and rebelled against him.

-Then Nebuchadnezzar king of Babylon came against the city [while] his servants were besieging it.
+And Nebuchadnezzar king of Babylon came against the city, while his servants were besieging it.

 Nebuchadnezzar took from there all the riches in the treasuries of the Lord's temple and of the royal palace.
 He removed all the gold items which King Solomon of Israel had made for the Lord's temple, just as the Lord had warned.